gmcmillan100/docs/programming.md

 * Low level language: Runs near the CPU (e.g., Assembly, C)
 * High level language: Runs far aware from the CPU (e.g., JavaScript, Python).
 Source code is translated from high level to low level.
 * Integrated Development Environment (IDE): A professional development text editor (e.g, Eclipse, Xcode, VS)
-* Compiled language: Uses a compiler to convert source code (Python) into machine code so it can run an executable file (e.g., Objective-C, C)
+* Compiled language: Uses a compiler to convert source code into machine code so it can run an executable file (e.g., Objective-C, C)
 * Interpreted language: No compiler used.
 The source code is not compiled and built into an executable before it's run and consumed.
-A copy is given then run as-is by the other machine. (e.g., JavaScript, PHP)
+A copy is given then run as-is by the other machine. (e.g., Python, JavaScript, PHP)
 * Hybrid language: A combination of compiled code and intrepreted code (e.g., Java, Python)
 * Integers: They are numbers, such as 0.
 * Strings: They are characters and spaces, such as "This is an abc string"